sharifrahmanie/MBMethPred/README.md

 * `Epochs`    The number of epochs.
 * `NewData`   A methylation beta values input from the ReadMethylFile function.
 * `InstallTensorFlow`   Logical.
-Running this function for the first time, you need to install TensorFlow library (V 2.10-cpu).
-Default is TRUE.
+To run this function for the first time, you need to install the TensorFlow library (V 2.10-cpu).
+The default is TRUE.